Updated November 2022

 “Organizations as diverse as Red Hat, SAP, Capital One, and Logz.io have joined us in support.”

 All code is published under the Apache2 license.
-This true open-source license allows you to download, run, modify, and distribute OpenSearch any way you want without consulting legal first.
+This genuine open-source license allows you to download, run, modify, and distribute OpenSearch any way you want without consulting legal first.

 OpenSearch is not limited to AWS or AWS cloud services.
-You can run it on any cloud platform of your choice.
+You can run it on any cloud platform of your choice or on-premise.

 The Future of OpenSearch: Our Thoughts